ippontech/blog-usa/posts/non-fungible-tokens-on-the-ethereum-blockchain.md

 image: https://raw.githubusercontent.com/misterzero/blog-usa/master/images/2019/01/non-fungible-tokens-01.jpg
 ---

-In this post I will explain a bit about Non-Fungible Tokens (NFTs) and walk through an implementation of the ERC-721 standard in Ethereum.
+In this post, I will explain a bit about Non-Fungible Tokens (NFTs) and walk through an implementation of the ERC-721 standard in Ethereum.
 If you're looking for a non-technical intro to blockchain, check out my friend [Johnny Dollar's explanation](https://www.youtube.com/watch?v=EyytRm0j2EY), and follow up with a more [in-depth explanation from Andreas Antonopoulos](https://www.youtube.com/watch?v=eMoc4zU39hM).
 If you want to ramp up on developing software on Ethereum with Solidity and Truffle, read [Tyler Haden's posts](https://blog.ippon.tech/creating-your-first-truffle-project-part-1-of-2/) on Solidity and Truffle.

 # What are Tokens?
-Most people think of blockchains as cryptocurrencies, but open distributed ledgers are a great way to track many kinds of assets.
+Most people think of blockchains as cryptocurrencies, but open, distributed ledgers are a great way to track many kinds of assets.
 Think of tokens as poker chips that can be traded in a marketplace without hauling the physical assets around.
 When you hold digital tokens, you have cryptographic security and 24/7 access to exchanges to buy/sell.
 Unlike poker chips, blockchain tokens do not require you to trust "the house". `Vires in numeris`!

 ## Tokens on the Ethereum Blockchain
 When discussing token standards on the Ethereum network, usually the first thing that comes to mind is [ERC-20](https://en.wikipedia.org/wiki/ERC-20), the fungible token standard.
 ERC-20 is _fungible_ because every token is the same as every other token.
 This is why so many startups were using ERC-20 tokens to kick start their projects during the ICO craze; they were (mostly) tokenizing their business ventures, products, or services and selling pieces of the value.